LC-SAC: Lyapunov-Constrained Soft Actor-Critic via Koopman Operator Theory for Trajectory Tracking and Stabilization: Proposed Methodology

 \subsection{Stability Analysis}

-We analyze how the Lyapunov-constrained actor update in Algorithm~\ref{alg:lc_sac} enforces a one-step decrease condition for the \emph{surrogate} (EDMD) lifted dynamics and hence induces exponential stability of the lifted closed-loop system when the constraint is satisfied.
+We analyze how the Lyapunov-constrained actor update in Algorithm~\ref{alg:lc_sac} enforces a one-step decrease condition for the \emph{surrogate} (EDMD) lifted dynamics and hence induces asymptotic (and exponential for $\eta>0$) stability of the lifted closed-loop system when the constraint is satisfied.

 \paragraph{Surrogate dynamics and CLF} Let the lifted state be $z=g(x)\in\mathbb{R}^N$ and consider the EDMD surrogate model

 Let $P\succ 0$ be the stabilizing solution of the DARE \eqref{eqn:dare} and define the quadratic candidate CLF